hharte/we-ws-relay-cards/README.md

-### Card Models for AF-, AG-, AJ-Type Relays
+### Card Models for AF-, AG-, AJ-, AL-Type Relays

-The card models for AF-, AG-, and AJ-type relays consist of [WE-P-19A130-136.FCStd](https://github.com/hharte/we-ws-relay-cards/blob/main/WE-P-19A130-136.FCStd) for 12-position relays, and  [WE-P-19A150.FCStd](https://github.com/hharte/we-ws-relay-cards/blob/main/WE-P-19A150.FCStd) for 24-position “make” contact relays.
+The card models for AF-, AG-, AJ-, and AL-type relays consist of [WE-P-19A130-137.FCStd](https://github.com/hharte/we-ws-relay-cards/blob/main/WE-P-19A130-137.FCStd) for 12-position relays, and  [WE-P-19A150.FCStd](https://github.com/hharte/we-ws-relay-cards/blob/main/WE-P-19A150.FCStd) for 24-position “make” contact relays.
 The model consists of BlankCardSketch which is a 12-position card that does not have any cutouts for the make / break contact profiles.
 This sketch is padded in CardPad to a thickness of 0.166 mm (slightly larger than 1/16th inch.)
-From CardPad, the contact profiles are pocketed in P-19A13x_Pocket using one of seven sketches: P-19A130 through P-19A136.
+From CardPad, the contact profiles are pocketed in P-19A13x_Pocket using one of eight sketches: P-19A130 through P-19A137.

-The card profile is configurable from the spreadsheet by selecting Card Number 0 through 6.
+The card profile is configurable from the spreadsheet by selecting Card Number 0 through 7.
 Conditional length is configured for each card profile pocket, using an expression similar to `Spreadsheet.CardNo == 0 ?
 5 : 0.001`.

-### Card Model for AK-Type Relays
+### Card Model for AK-, AM-Type Relays

-The card model for AK-type dual relays is WE-P-10B699-704.FCStd.
-While there are eight cards defined for the AK-type relays, the cards for upper and lower portions of the AK relay are mirror images of each other.
+The card model for AK-, AM-type dual relays is [WE-P-10B699-706.FCStd](https://github.com/hharte/we-ws-relay-cards/blob/main/WE-P-10B699-706.FCStd).
+While there are eight cards defined for the AK-, AM-type relays, the cards for upper and lower portions of the AK, AM relays are mirror images of each other.
 As such, the lower cards can be flipped and used in the upper position.

-Card part numbers WE-P-10B705 and WE-P-10B706 are not currently supported as I do not have information on these cards.
+For this reason, the model contains the odd number stamped on the front of the card, and the even number on the back.

+When selecting a card from the spreadsheet in the model, use 1, 3, 5, or 7.
+Flip the “odd” card to get the “even” card.
+For example, if you need a card stamped with 2, select 1 in the model, and flip the card (2 will be visible in the lower right of the card.)

+**_Note: To get a smoother surface when printing, you can “flip” the card in your slicing program so that the desired card’s top side is in contact with the build plate of the 3D-printer._**

 ### Spring Lifter Tool Model